sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/docs/api_ref.md

 |`SCROLL_INTERVAL_256_FRAMES` | 256 |

 ### scrollVertRight()
-This method is called to start the device scrolling the displayed graphics verticall and to the right.
+This method is called to start the device scrolling the displayed graphics vertically and to the right.
 This action is performed immediately.

 The screen will scroll until the ```scrollStop()``` method is called.